-Money Follows the Person (MFP) is a demonstration program which transitions individuals who are elderly, disabled, or who have developmental disabilities from nursing facilities to Home and Community-Based Services.
+Money Follows the Person (MFP) is a demonstration grant that has transitioned over 1,600 individuals who are elderly, disabled, or who have developmental disabilities from nursing facilities to HCBS services at a cost savings of over \$32,000 per person3.
+This grant is set to expire in September 2020.